Murphy's Irish Stout: Overseas markets

 Murphy's was launched on draught in the United Kingdom in 1989.
 Cans were launched in 1992.
 It is now rarely found on draught in the UK, although is stocked by many major supermarkets in cans.
 In the UK it is brewed at Heineken's Tadcaster plant in North Yorkshire for the home market and some export markets.
 According to Euromonitor, Murphy's sold 25,000 hl in the UK in 2011.
 Murphy's held less than five percent of the British stout market in 2016.

 Popular export markets include Norway and Italy.
 In New York the importer is United States Beverage (USB), which is a premium imported /craft beer sales and marketing company located in Stamford, Connecticut.

 Advertising

+In 1992 Whitbread commissioned well known film director Alan Parker to create a series of adverts shot in and around Cork.
+The campaign "like the Murphy's I'm not bitter" was successful and marked the peak of the brands success in Great Britain.

 In 1997 an anime television advertisement was created for Murphy's called "Last Orders".
 It was created by Production I.G (the creators of Ghost in the Shell), and directed by Hiroyuki Kitakubo.
 The 60-second film features six fierce samurai who rush through a post-futuristic megalopolis to make it on time for the last order at their favourite pub.
 It was the first anime style commercial film ever aired in the UK and Ireland.